sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

     ...
     ...

 Rather than having to type an absolute path for every file and directory you use, it is instead possible to define a home directory from which you may use relative file/directory paths.
-You can do this by setting the environment variable LFC_HOME:
+You can do this by setting the environment variable ``LFC_HOME``:

 .. code-block:: console